There will likely come a day in your career when you start to wonder if it's time to move on from your job to something new.

 But, things are always changing now and it's important to be nimble.
 If the company you are working for is showing any of the above five signs, you should ramp up your search for something better.

 Certainly give your existing employer a chance to make things better before you leave.
 But in the end, you've got to look out for yourself if you're not getting the love.

 Just don't forget that you need to make much more as an entrepreneur to replace your day job income if you decide to go that route!

 Recommendation For Leaving A Job

-If you want to leave a job you no longer enjoy, I negotiating a severance instead of quitting.
-If you negotiate a severance like I did back in 2012, you not only get a severance check, but potentially subsidized healthcare, deferred compensation, and worker training.
-Since you got laid off, you’re also eligible for up to 27 weeks of unemployment benefits.
-Having a financial runway is huge during your transition period.
+If you want to leave a job you no longer enjoy, negotiate a severance instead of quitting.
+I did so myself back in 2012.
+By doing so yourself, you can get a severance check and potentially also get subsidized healthcare, deferred compensation, and worker training.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
-I first published the book in 2012 and have since expanded it to 180 pages from 100 pages in the 3rd edition thanks to tremendous reader feedback and successful case studies.